In 2018, I brought the public department store research of shifting constellations back to the private studio.

-Then, I reviewed shorter sequences with peers and recorded their commentaries,
+Later, I reviewed shorter sequences with peers and recorded their commentaries,

 “The video starts with an almost empty space that will be filled more and more with objects.
 Bigger objects like pieces of furniture on casters, a hamster cage, a wheel and smaller objects

 like shoes and kitchen objects are being set into corresponding relations.
 These are being moved, keeping an intense aesthetic tension between them, in each new setting, and in relation to the performing artist, seen from changing points of view by different cameras. (…) The relations between objects and protagonist are balanced in three dimensional compositions like a perfect stage design, taking into account the viewpoint of the camera, always.”

 and not thinking about the possible meaning of a placement of the things.
 I was thinking about relations, though.

 I have been used and abused by others as a projection panel to externalize their flaws and failures.